Bylaws of the Washington State Academy of Sciences

 Board of Directors

 Section 2.1.
 Number and Power.
-The management of all the affairs, property, and interests of the Academy shall be vested in a Board of Directors consisting of 12 members in addition to the President, President Elect, Past President, Secretary, and Treasurer, with the Executive Director as Ex Officio non-voting.
-The initial Board, as designated in the Articles of Incorporation, shall serve until the first (founding) 12-member Board is appointed by the Presidents of University of Washington and Washington State University and approved by the Governor.
-Four members of the founding Board will be appointed for 1-year terms, four for 2-year terms, and four for 3-year terms.
-Thereafter, the Board will be replaced through election from the membership of the Academy for staggered three year terms, where four Directors will be elected each year for 3-year terms.
-Board members may be re-elected for a second consecutive 3-year term.
-The founding Board will elect a chair; thereafter, the President elected by the members of the Academy shall serve as chair of the Board of Directors.
+The management of all the affairs, property, and interests of the Academy shall be vested in a Board of Directors consisting of twelve members in addition to the President, President Elect, Past President, Secretary, and Treasurer, with the Executive Director as Ex Officio non-voting.
+The Board will be refreshed through election from the membership of the Academy for staggered three-year terms, where four Directors will be elected each year for three-year terms.
+Board members may be re-elected for a second consecutive three-year term.
+The President elected by the members of the Academy shall serve as chair of the Board of Directors.
 In addition to the powers and authorities expressly conferred upon it by these Bylaws and Articles of Incorporation, the Board of Directors may exercise all such powers of the Academy and do all such lawful acts and things as are not by statute or by the Articles of Incorporation or by these Bylaws otherwise prohibited.

 Section 2.2.
 Executive and Other Committees.
-The officers of the Academy together with three Board members-at-large shall constitute an Executive Committee.
+The officers of the Academy shall constitute an Executive Committee.
 The Executive Committee shall be empowered to conduct affairs of the Academy delegated to it by the Board of Directors.

-A Finance Committee, consisting of the Treasurer as chair and two members-at-large appointed by the President from the members at large, shall provide for the safe custody of all financial resources of the Academy and to determine all matters relating to the purchase and sale of all securities held absolutely or in trust.
+A Finance Committee, consisting of the Treasurer as chair and two members-at-large appointed by the President from the members of the Academy, shall provide for the safe custody of all financial resources of the Academy and to determine all matters relating to the purchase and sale of all securities held absolutely or in trust.

 Section 2.3.
 Vacancies.
 Vacancies in any office arising from any cause may be filled by the Board of Directors at any regular or special meeting of the Board.

 Section 2.4.
 Regular Meetings.
-The Board of Directors shall meet, with proper written notice, three times per year.
-The Executive Committee shall meet at least once between each meeting of the Board of Directors.
-The Executive Director or his/her designate shall serve as the recording secretary at each meeting.
+The Board of Directors shall meet virtually or in person, with proper written notice by regular or electronic mail, three times per year.
+The Executive Committee shall meet virtually or in person at least once between each meeting of the Board of Directors.
+The Secretary or the Secretary’s designate shall serve as the recording secretary at each meeting.
 Board of Directors shall schedule and organize a general meeting for all members of the Academy once each year.

 Section 2.5.
 Special Meetings.
-Special meetings of the Board of Directors may be called at any time by the President or upon written request by any three directors.
-Such meetings shall be held at the registered office of the Academy or at such other place or places as the directors may from time to time designate.
+Special meetings of the Board of Directors may be called at any time by the President or upon written request by regular or electronic mail by any three directors.
+Such meetings shall be held at the registered office of the Academy or at such other place or places, including virtual meetings, as the directors may designate.

 Section 2.7.
 Quorum.
 A majority of the whole Board of Directors shall be necessary and sufficient at all meetings to constitute a quorum for the transaction of business.
-Attendance of a meeting may be by phone, but not by proxy.
+Attendance of a meeting may be virtual (via internet or telephone), but not by proxy.

 Section 2.8.
 Waiver of Notice.
 Attendance of a director at a meeting shall constitute a waiver of notice of such meeting, except where a director attends for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 A waiver of notice signed by the director or directors, whether before or after the time stated for the meeting, shall be equivalent to the giving of notice.